Kaelygon/ukaelAudio/style.md

 #### Getters, setters
 Prefer getter and setter functions for encapsulation.
 More often than not the values are modified before setting or return.
+If any changes are made to foo->stuff, it's far easier to change the getter function than rewrite a gross mentions across a dozen files.
 ```C
 void kaelFoo_setStuff(uint16_t num){
 	foo->stuff=num;